kinland/cypress-selector-shorthand/README.md

     });
 ```

-Or, if you would prefer sticking closer to normal Cypress syntax, there's a new `cy.tget` command.
+There's also new `cy.tget` command.
 It works the same way as the built-in `cy.get`, but automatically wraps non-css/jQuery identifiers with `[data-test]`.

 For example:
 ```js